kaneelgit/GCP-Stock-Screener/README.md

 ## Setup & Requirements

 In order to setup and run the code, you will need a billing enabled Google Cloud Platform (GCP) account.
-You will also need to have GCP command line interface (CLI) properly, terraform and docker properly setup in your local environment.
+You will also need to have GCP command line interface (CLI), terraform and docker properly setup in your local environment.
 The following are some useful resources on how to setup a Google Cloud account and install the above mentioned software locally.
 Additionally, you will also need a Reddit API key to access reddit.

 1. <a href = "#">Google Cloud Platform</a>
 2. <a href = "https://cloud.google.com/sdk/docs/install">Gcloud CLI</a>